 Arya Stark is a popular character on the Song of Ice and Fire/Game of Thrones series.

 Admittedly, there is a slight risk in using a fictional character’s name if the series hasn’t ended yet.
-How awkward if they end up eating other people’s children or marrying their own siblings.
+How awkward if that character ends up eating other people’s children or marrying their own siblings.